Lola Akinmade Åkerström/Imagebank.sweden.se

 At least once in a lifetime, one must see the play of the myriad waves of colours that are the Northern Lights in the dark sky.

-But how does this adventure phenomenon actually arise on the sky in the Nordic countries?.
+But how does this adventure phenomenon arise in the sky in the Nordic countries?
+It all begins at the surface on the Sun with big explosions.

 The Northern Lights also named Aurora Borealis is an atmospheric phenomenon that's tied to explosive events on the sun's surface, known as solar flares.
 Those flares produce a stream of charged particles, the "solar wind," which shoots off into space.